 – We feel safe and secure when in a group.

 – We can help and get help to do different tasks.

 |– It can lead to quarrels and fights over small things

 – There is less or no privacy.

-– Food and space is required for each person in the group.
+– More space is required for all persons in the group.

 – We have to adjust ourselves according to others.

-– Difference of opinions can lead to separation of the group.
+– Differences of opinions can lead to separation of the group.

-6. How do elephants feel when they kept in chains?
+6. How do elephants feel when they are kept in chains?
 Discuss and share your feelings.

-When elephants are kept in chains they feel retrained and helpless to do anything.
+When elephants are kept in chains, they feel restrained and are unable to do anything.
 This will make the elephant feel sad and unhappy.
-Due to this elephant may react aggressively or they lie down around felling depressed for their lack of movement.
-I strongly feel that just like any other living being elephants too desire freedom and they should not be chained.
+Due to this, the elephant may react aggressively or lie down around feeling depressed because of their lack of activity.
+I strongly feel that just like any other living being, elephants, too, desire freedom, and they should not be chained.